Politics of Scotland

 The politics of Scotland (Poilitigs na h-Alba) operate within the constitution of the United Kingdom, of which Scotland is a country.
 Scotland is a democracy, being represented in both the Scottish Parliament and the Parliament of the United Kingdom since the Scotland Act 1998.

-Most executive power is exercised by the Scottish Government, led by the first minister of Scotland, the head of government in a multi-party system.
-The judiciary of Scotland, dealing with Scots law, is independent of the legislature and the Scottish Government, and is headed by the Lord Advocate who is the principal legal adviser to the Scottish Government.
+Most executive power is exercised by the Scottish Government, led by the first minister, the head of government in a multi-party system.
+The judiciary of Scotland, dealing with Scots law, is independent of the legislature and the Scottish Government, and is headed by the Lord President of the Court of Session.
 Scots law is primarily determined by the Scottish Parliament.
-The Scottish Government shares limited executive powers, notably over reserved matters, with the Scotland Office, a British government department led by the Secretary of State for Scotland.
+The Scottish Government shares some executive powers, notably over reserved matters, with the Scotland Office, led by the Secretary of State for Scotland.

-The Kingdom of Scotland entered a fiscal and political union with the Kingdom of England with the Acts of Union 1707, by which the Parliament of Scotland was abolished along with its English counterpart to form the Parliament of Great Britain, and from that time Scotland has been represented by members of the House of Commons in the Palace of Westminster.
-The Scottish Parliament was re–convened in 1999, as a result of the Scotland Act 1998 and the preceding 1997 Scottish devolution referendum, held under the Referendums (Scotland and Wales) Act 1997.
+The Kingdom of Scotland entered a fiscal and political union with the Kingdom of England with the Acts of Union 1707, by which the Parliament of Scotland was abolished along with its English counterpart to form the Parliament of Great Britain, and from that time Scotland has been represented by members of the House of Commons in Westminster.
+The Scottish Parliament was re–convened in 1999 as a result of the Scotland Act 1998 and the preceding 1997 Scottish devolution referendum, held under the Referendums (Scotland and Wales) Act 1997.

 The issues of Scottish nationalism and Scottish independence are prominent political issues in the early 21st century.
-When the Scottish National Party formed a majority government after the 2011 Scottish Parliament election and passed the Scottish Independence Referendum Act 2013, the British parliament concluded the Edinburgh Agreement with the Scottish Government, enabling the 2014 Scottish independence referendum.
+The Scottish National Party (SNP) formed a majority government following the 2011 Scottish Parliament election, and passed the Scottish Independence Referendum Act 2013, with the Edinburgh Agreement enabling the 2014 Scottish independence referendum.
 The referendum was held on 18 September 2014, with 55.3% voting to stay in the United Kingdom and 44.7% voting for independence.